deja2011/snps_fantuan/README.md

   - Logic enhancement -- Leo:
       1. no duplicate join

-- Change to datatime to all table -- syl
+- Change to datatime to all table -- Jessie

 - Use form view in my Tuan view -- Lawrence